2023 Best Value Botany/Plant Biology Schools

 As a testament to the quality of education it offers, KU also is in the top 20% of our Best Botany/Plant Biology Schools ranking.

-Utah Valley University ranked #10 on this year’s Best Value Botany/Plant Biology Schools list.
-Located in the small city of Orem, UVU is a public school with a very large student population.
+Utah Valley University came in at #10 in this year’s edition of the Best Value Botany/Plant Biology Schools ranking.
+Located in the small city of Orem, UVU is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UVU are $17,092 per year.